Project funding for public-engagement activities

 KORO will only consider your application if all the mandatory fields are completed.
 Please note that it is not possible to save a partially completed form and return to it later.
 Accordingly we recommend that you assemble all the information you need before starting work on the form.
 All documents you upload must be saved in one of the following formats: PNG, JPG, or PDF.
 The maximum file size for each attachment is 10 MB.
 If any file is larger than 10 MB you will not be able to submit your application.

 If your application is approved, generally we will pay the funding after completion of the project.
 You must submit a final report (including your project budget, accounts and documentation) to KORO within three months of the end date of your project.
 You must submit this report via our online form.
 If necessary, we can pay out some of the funding before your project has concluded.
 If this is relevant for your project, you must submit a written request explaining why you need early payment.

 If a recipient of funding breaches the funding conditions, KORO reserves the right to withdraw the funding, including requiring repayment of all or part of the funding.
 If a successful applicant’s involvement in the project is scaled back after KORO has approved the funding, we reserve the right to reconsider its decision, and may revoke approval of the funding.

 Frequently asked questions

 Lokalsamfunnsordningen (LOK) is a programme to provide funding and production assistance for art projects in local communities.
 It is intended to stimulate the production and mediation of public art projects and contribute to the development of public art both locally and regionally.

 - Municipalities and counties

-Individuals and organizations within the arts sector, civil society and local and regional authorities are eligible to apply either individually or jointly for funding for public art projects.
+Individuals and organizations within the arts sector and local and regional authorities are eligible to apply either individually or jointly for funding for public art projects.